gpeitzner/gpeitzner/README.md

 ## I'm a Developer!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watch movies and play videogames
+- ⚡ Fun fact: I love to watch movies, read books and play video games

 ### Languages and Tools: